THURSDAY, FEBRUARY 23, 2023

 Jennifer earned her B.A. in Political Science the University of Alabama and her J.D. from the University of Alabama School of Law.

 After graduating from law school, Jennifer was awarded a fellowship from the Borchard Foundation Center on Law and Aging.
 As a Borchard Fellow, she worked as a staff attorney for the Elder Law Clinic of the University of Alabama School of Law representing older clients in legal matters such as resident's rights, estate planning and Medicaid Long Term Care planning.

 Matthew S. Schrum

 Matthew S. Schrum is the founder of Evergreen Estate Planning & Elder Law in Elkin.
 Evergreen Law is a boutique firm centered among rural counties.
-He helps families successfully navigate the legal and financial complexities caused by Disability, Special Needs, Alzheimer's, and Long Term Care needs.
-He provides services in Medicaid Planning and Medicaid Appeals, Lifecare Planning, Incapacity Planning (preventing Guardianship proceedings) and Long Term Care Planning.
+He takes pride in helping local families protect and preserve their wealth and well-being.
+His practice focuses on Long Term Care Planning, Medicaid Planning and Medicaid Appeals, Asset Protection, and Trust-Based planning.

 Before finding his calling as an attorney, Matthew began his career as a high school teacher.